-Tracking Your Receivables
+1. Tracking Your Receivables

 1) Remember that in most businesses, you are never paid instantly and that by far, is the most important reason why cash flow management problems come to foray at all.

 2) You can begin by offering discount to customers for faster payment of bills.